edamontology/edam-browser/paper.md

 ##### Criteria 1 and 2 - "EDAM is present and publicly available"

 The first two criteria designate wether these interfaces allow to navigate EDAM, and to do so in a anonymous manner.
 The access to the web interface should be as simple and fast as possible, especially for users who do not need ellaborate functionalities.
 On the one hand the AberOWL, BioPortal and OLS platforms integrate EDAM and let unauthenticated users browse it.
-On the other hand WebProt&eacute;g&eacute; is meant for ontology edition.
+On the other hand, WebProt&eacute;g&eacute; is meant for ontology edition.
 It asks users to register before uploading its ontology, or browsing the [latest stable version](https://webprotege.stanford.edu/#projects/98640503-a37d-4404-84da-caf30fadd685/edit/Classes) of EDAM.

 ##### Criteria 3 - "Display of multiple parents"